 In 2003, environmental activists in the Philippines collaborating with Greenpeace destroyed a field trial of Golden Rice being conducted by the World Bank-sponsored International Rice Research Institute.
-Golden Rice is humanitarian project—the grains engineered to produce beta carotene to provide a needed Vitamin supplement for poor rice-growing farmers in less developed countries.
+Golden Rice is a humanitarian project—the grains engineered to produce beta carotene to provide a needed Vitamin supplement for poor rice-growing farmers in less developed countries.
 Activists even tried to convince Filipino farmers that walking through a field of genetically engineered corn could turn farmers gay.

 Despite the considered opinion of dozens of scientific bodies from all around the world—ranging from the U.S. National Academies of Science, American Association for the Advancement of Science, the U.K.’s Royal Society, and the French Academy of Science—that genetically engineered crops now on the market are safe for consumers and the environment, Greenpeace has been adamant that their cultivation is “a giant genetic experiment.”

 Although the organization has been roundly criticized by scientists for its anti-technology stance, a group of over 100 Nobel Prize winning scientists announced today that they have signed an open letter urging Greenpeace to end its opposition and obstruction of GE crops, and especially of Golden Rice.

 “We urge Greenpeace and its supporters to re-examine the experience of farmers and consumers worldwide with crops and foods improved through biotechnology, recognize the findings of authoritative scientific bodies and regulatory agencies, and abandon their campaign against 'GMOs' in general and Golden Rice in particular," the letter says.